Several years ago Bernard Biggar was doing family tree research online when he came across a reference to his mother which stopped him in his tracks.

 Over Christmas 1927, Schrödinger “set out on a long campaign of what would now be described as grooming”.
-He continued to pursue the student, who he called “Ithy-bitty” and at 17 she became pregnant.
-She had a disastrous abortion that left her sterile, by which stage Schrödinger had abandoned her for his next conquest.
+He continued to pursue the student, who he called “Ithy-bitty” and by 17 she was his “mistress”.
+In 1932 she became pregnant and had a disastrous abortion that left her sterile.** By this stage Schrödinger had abandoned her for his next conquest.

 Efforts at justification

 Since Biggar came across the reference to his mother, he has examined the age difference in Schrödinger’s numerous “relationships”.
 Rella, the first girl to whom Schrödinger proclaimed love, was several years his junior in high school.
 His next obsession, Felicie Krauss, was 15 when Schrödinger was 24.
 Annemarie Bertel was 16 when Schrödinger was 25, and so it continued, the gap in years widening over time.